Blog

 • Visa renewals still require proof of active insurance.
 If you transitioned to IESS after your initial visa, your IESS affiliation certificate will satisfy the requirement.

 • Some immigration offices have historically been more flexible than others in how they interpret documentation requirements.
-The Quito office, for example, has at times been more lenient than regional offices like Azogues (Expats Ecuador).
+The Quito office, for example, has at times been more lenient than regional offices like Azogues.
 Do not rely on this - prepare your documentation to the strictest standard.

 Keep reading: